alpaka-group/llama/documentation/pages/user/mappings.rst

 ^^^^^^^^^^^^^^^^^^

-The LLAMA tree mapping is one approach to archieve the goal of mixing differnt mappings approaches.
+The LLAMA tree mapping is one approach to archieve the goal of mixing differnt mapping approaches.
 Let's e.g. take the example datum domain from the :ref:`domain section<label-domains>`:

 .. only:: html